 To encourage mission projects to continue independently of Crosslinks, we work with them for a set duration (usually three years).
-Often, we taper our financial commitment to encourage local believers and churches to own their mission work more fully.
-By giving our mission projects prayer and financial support, we encourage local people to build local initiatives in local mission.
-We can also offer British and Irish churches and individuals the chance to become involved in these projects through partnering.
+Often we taper our financial commitment to encourage local believers and churches to own their mission work more fully.
+Giving mission projects prayer and financial support as they get established encourages local people to build their own local initiatives in local mission.
+It also gives people in Britain and Ireland the chance to be involved in these sorts of projects by giving and praying.

 How does Crosslinks choose mission projects?

-We select only the most strategic ministries and the best, most reliable leaders.
-Mission projects go through an application process, satisfying a number of criteria.
-They must also come commended by an individual we know and trust, such as a Crosslinks staff member or mission partner.
-This person then gives local oversight and provides financial accountability.
+We select strategic ministries led by reliable leaders.
+Mission projects go through an application process and must be recommended by an individual we know and trust (such as a mission partner) who can give local oversight and financial accountability.

 How can I get involved?

-Partnerships involve regular two-way communication by email, letter or phone, and reciprocal prayer.
-It may involve supporters giving financially.
+Mission projects rely on the financial support and prayer of people and churches in Britain and Ireland.
+These partnerships include regular two-way communication by email, letter or phone, and reciprocal prayer.
 If you or your church would like to explore a partnership with a mission project, please get in touch.